OpenDSA/OpenDSA/RST/en/PointersJava/PointerIntro.rst

 Pointers Chapter Introduction
 =============================

-What you see in this chapter is an extremely early version of our Pointer Tutorial project.
+What you see in this chapter is an early version of our Pointer Tutorial project.
 We have ambitious goals for this material, but it will take us some time to realize them.

-The prose and images in this initial version are essentially a verbatim translation into the OpenDSA system of a document written by Nick Parlante of Stanford University, and used by permission of the author.
+The prose and images in this version originally came from a document written by Nick Parlante of Stanford University, and used by permission of the author.

 "`Pointers and Memory
 <http://cslibrary.stanford.edu/102/PointersAndMemory.pdf>`_"
 by Nick Parlante, Copyright 1998-2000,
 Stanford CS Education Library.

+This version of the book is focussed on pointers in Java.
+The orginal version of the material was written for C/CPP.

 Our goals for this project include the following: